Shekharrajak/arrayfire-rb-benchmark-suite/README.md

 # arrayfire-rb-benchmark-suite

-Benchmark arrayfire on local machine :
+Benchmark arrayfire on local machine.

 The current benchmarks correspond to:
 * CUDA backend